kr4us3r/bitrate-calc/README.md

 ## Notes

-- Requires FFmpeg for audio/video processing.
+- Requires ffmpeg for audio/video processing.
 - Uses metadata if available; otherwise, calculates video bitrate by subtracting audio size from container size, which may include minor overhead.
 - Install globally with `pip install .` to use `bitrate-calc` command.